Most of the women in the BTR community are comfortable talking about their emotional pain. Betrayal hurts.

 Emotional Abuse Can Be Difficult to Identify

 Connie: I know.
 There were times when he would be raping me, and he would say, “Are you okay?”
-I would be sobbing, heaving, crying, and he would be asking me if I was okay, but he wouldn’t be stopping.
+I would be sobbing, heaving, crying, and he would be asking me if I was okay.
+But he wouldn’t stop.
 It was so confusing.

 Marital Rapists Often Make Partners Choose Between “Love” (With Coerced Sex) Or Emotional Abandonment